 A release date for Final Fantasy 16 is, to be blunt, an absolute pipedream at this stage.

-Square Enix confirmed during Tokyo Games Show 2017 that development on Final Fantasy 15 will carry into 2018 with the PC release and further content updates including Episode Ignis to come in the next few months.
+Square Enix confirmed during Tokyo Games Show 2017 that development on Final Fantasy 15 will carry into 2018 with the PC release and further content updates to come throughout this year.